 One of the Bank's main business lines is to act as depositary and custodian, servicing a wide variety of companies in the financial services sector.
 The Bank's customers keep their clients' monies and assets with the Bank, and the nature of these balances is unpredictable.
-For this reason the Bank has adopted a policy of keeping very high liquidity balances, such that if there are changes in the circumstances of its customers, necessitating rapid withdrawals of cash, this money would be readily available.
+For this reason the Bank has adopted a policy of keeping very high liquidity balances with the Central Bank of Malta, such that if there are changes in the circumstances of its customers, necessitating rapid withdrawals of cash, this money would be readily available.
 As such the liquidity risk present in the Bank's operations is lower than that of banks involved in substantial lending activities.